Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 get_courier_destination (Rust only)

-Returns a single courier destination as a (identity_hash, queue_id) tuple, sparing the caller from handling a list.
-Go and Python callers achieve the same by calling GetDistinctCouriers(1) / get_distinct_couriers(1) and taking the first element.
+Go and Python callers reach the same result by calling GetDistinctCouriers(1) / get_distinct_couriers(1) and taking the first element of the returned slice.

 pub async fn get_courier_destination(